tropotek/betacrawler/README.md

 Facebook: [Betacrawler Community](https://www.facebook.com/groups/307432330496662)

-Betacrawler is a basic tank control firmware for arduino processers.
+Betacrawler is a basic tank control firmware for arduino processors.
 Use [Atom](https://atom.io/) and the [Platform IO](https://platformio.org/) IDE to compile.
 If your not sure how to use PlatformIO here is a tutorial to get you started (https://youtu.be/EIkGTwLOD7o)